LukaRakic00/GastroMaps/README.md

 ##  **App Screenshot**
 ![App Screenshot](gastroMaps.png)

-## **🤝 Contributing**
+## **Contributing**
-Contributions are welcome!
+- 🤝 Contributions are welcome!
 Feel free to submit a pull request or open an issue.